z-carlson/myPortfolio/README.md

 ## TODO:

-## MVP

-- clean up HTML
-- Build and run lighthouse

-## Longer term

-- Create some blog posts
+- Write some blog posts!
-- Add animations
+- Add some fun animations!
-- Make things a little fancier
--
+- Maybe sound effects would be amusing